pifroggi/vs_undistort/README.md

 Optional path to the TensorRT engine storage location.
 By default engines are stored in `vs_undistort/engines`.
 Only affects the TensorRT backend.

 > [!TIP]
-> * If you see jumps/hitches between temporal windows, you can crossfade them with [vs_tiletools](https://github.com/pifroggi/vs_tiletools?tab=readme-ov-file#fix-jumpshitches-on-chunktemporal-window-based-filters-via-crossfading).
 > * If you have an undistorted reference clip, you can also try to align to it with [vs_align](https://github.com/pifroggi/vs_align).
+> * If window_overlap does not sufficiently remove jumps/hitches, you can instead try to crossfade with the insert/trim overlaps functions in [vs_tiletools](https://github.com/pifroggi/vs_tiletools?tab=readme-ov-file#fix-jumpshitches-on-chunktemporal-window-based-filters-via-crossfading).

 <br />